galawaydude/LeetWrap/README.md

 ## Authentication

-Most endpoints require authentication using a LeetCode session cookie and a csrf token.
+Some endpoints require authentication using a LeetCode session cookie and a csrf token.
 Include the `leetcodeSession` in the request body for authenticated endpoints.

 Example:
 ```json